-To align with the City Council's Fiscal Sustainability priority and set aside funding for community asset project like these, staff is recommending to establish a Reserve for Future Capital Needs for \$5.0 million starting in FY 2024.
+To align with the City Council's Fiscal Sustainability priority and set aside funding for community asset project like these, a Reserve for Future Capital Needs for \$5.0 million will be established starting in FY 2024.
 This will enable a discussion to prioritize these projects and others that may arise in the years after the IP projects are complete before the funding is programmed into existing capital projects.